The maiden archetype is youthful, innocent, and radiant with beauty.

 They’re a bit like blueprints, or essential forms that crosses space and time, existing in the collective unconscious.

 These feminine archetypes are not intended to constrain, they’re here to give structure and holding to an exploration of the fullness of divine feminine energy (beyond the confines of patriarchally defined femininity).

 Imagine the fresh, rising energy of a confident young woman, full of enthusiasm and authenticity.
 Someone just stepping out onto the path of her own life, brimming with optimism.

 She’s intelligent, has a practical can-do attitude, and is also willing to travel on the winds of life, to go where she’s guided.
 She doesn’t need to foresee what’s coming, to believe it will work.
 She is stunningly confident in her own skin.

 The Maiden may not have the wisdom of age.
 She is fresh, and new to experiences and her energy holds a gentle naivety.
 This may touch on foolhardy at times, but that’s where the secret of her flowering comes from.

 Because the maiden archetype represents innocence and an unspoiled, uncorrupted nature, she tends to be associated with new beginnings, fresh starts, and the promise of a bright future.

-This has less to do with sexual status and SO much more to do with a state of mind in this context.
+This feminine archetype can also be referred to as the innocent or the virgin.
+But this has less to do with sexual status and so much more to do with a state of mind, in this context.